Kelmatou/LeagueAPI/README.md

 * [Tournament Stub](https://github.com/Kelmatou/LeagueAPI/wiki/Tournament-Stub)
 * [Tournaments](https://github.com/Kelmatou/LeagueAPI/wiki/Tournaments)

+**LeagueAPI now uses Riot API v4, as v3 will be deprecated on 28th january 2018**

 ### Custom Methods

 Some League of Legends data only change with patches (champions, items...).
 Those data can be found directly without creating a LeagueAPI instance `league`.
 You'll be able to get data on: